tomppatomppa/VegetableBattle-fullstack/README.md

 # Limitations:
   Vegetables cannot fight each other e.g a carrot cannot fight carrot.
 However a Paprika, yellow, can fight Paprika, green.
   There must be two vegetables fighting.
+  Refreshing the page will cause the fight/fighters to reset